What Should You Be Using In Your Skin Care Routine?

 - You need a wider shade range

 Pro Application Tip: A clean and moisturized face is the perfect canvas for foundation, and don’t forget your daily SPF!
 Wait five minutes for skin to absorb moisture and sun protection before you apply your makeup.
-As an option, you can start with a primer to minimize pores and give your skin a smoother surface.
+As an option, you can start with a primer to minimize pores and give your skin a smoother surface to prevent anything that might clog your pores.
 Next, apply your foundation with a foundation brush starting in the center of your face and blending out and down.
 Continue blending with a damp blending sponge, using a rolling motion to press into skin for a flawless finish!

 While we’re talking coverage, I have to mention concealer, the hardest working makeup in the coverup business.